pac4j/pac4j/README.md

 <h2>Testing</h2>

-ScribeUP is tested by 200 unit tests and also 10 integration tests on OAuth providers by simulating complete authentication processes (using the <a href="http://htmlunit.sourceforge.net/">HtmlUnit</a> library).
+scribe-up is tested by 200 unit tests, 2 bench tests and 11 integration tests on OAuth providers by simulating complete authentication processes (using the <a href="http://htmlunit.sourceforge.net/">HtmlUnit</a> library).

 <h2>Contact</h2>